Nathan5563/mesh-lib/README.md

      0.01%  harness  ld-linux-x86-64.so.2  [.] do_lookup_x
 ```

-Output of `perf report` for the same file on the multi-threaded implementation:
+Output of `perf record` for the same file on the multi-threaded implementation:

 ```bash
 # Total Lost Samples: 0